Teksta versija

 [18 June 2009; 21 October 2010]

 Section 40.
-(1) The decision to invest property of a public person in the fixed capital of a newly established capital company shall be taken by the Cabinet or the decision-making body of a derived public person respectively but in the fixed capital of an existing capital company - by the authority (official) specified in Section 5 or 6 of this Law respectively.
+(1) The decision to invest property of a public entity in the equity capital of a newly established capital company shall be taken by the Cabinet or the decision-making body of a derived public entity respectively but in the equity capital of an existing capital company - by the authority (official) specified in Section 5 or 6 of this Law respectively.

-(2) Property to be invested in a capital company shall be evaluated in accordance with the procedures laid down in the Commercial Law.
+(2) Property to be invested in a capital company shall be appraised in accordance with the procedures laid down in the Commercial Law.

 [30 October 2008; 21 October 2010]

-(2) If property of a public person has been sold on an instalment basis or under other special conditions for alienation, the conditions of Section 36, Paragraphs two and three of this Law shall be taken into account upon entering into a contract.
+(2) If property of a public entity has been sold on the hire purchase basis or under other special conditions for alienation, the conditions of Section 36, Paragraphs two and three of this Law shall be taken into account when entering into a contract.

-(3) Documents regarding investment of property of a public person in a capital company shall be signed by a representative of the shareholder on behalf of the public person.
+(3) Documents on the investment of a property of a public entity in a capital company shall be signed by a representative of the holder of capital shares on behalf of the public entity.

 [30 October 2008; 21 October 2010]